kevin-govier/Book-Buddy/README.md

 ![Book Buddy Book Info](screenshots/book-info.png)
 ![Book Buddy Reviews](screenshots/create-reviews.png)

 Book Buddy is a book management application that was made using the Angular framework and uses the Google Books API to provide the user with a wide variety of books to explore.
+The Book Buddy application stores user information using an SQLite database.
 Using this app, users are able to:

 * Search and explore numerous books